 Rant Over, Back To Snow Canyon

 Snow Canyon State Park is brutally hot in the summer, with temperatures well over 100 degrees.
 But spring and fall are delightful.
 (We were pushing our luck visiting in mid-May, but with a cool snap, the temperatures were wonderful.)

 More than 16 miles of trails (including a 6-mile paved multi-use, dog-friendly trail) meander through a landscape of red rock canyons, lava flows, dry streambeds, and petrified sand dunes.
 The variety of hikes and terrain offer something for everyone.
 If you go, don’t miss early morning on the trail—the rising sun sets the red rock aglow.

 The little 31-site campground is situated in the beautiful red rocks, with wonderful views all around.
 But the 12 electric and water sites are extremely tight, even for our relatively modest 27’ trailer.
 When our neighbors pulled in for the night, they were no more than two feet from our door.
 We had to laugh when we looked out the window and suddenly had a view of Joshua Tree National Park—it was a mural painted onto the side of their rental RV.

 Had we not been concerned about the possibility of 95-degree days, we would have opted for a non-hookup site.
-Scattered throughout little side canyons, these spacious sites are much more private.
-Nice restrooms with free hot showers, dump station, and fair Verizon coverage (usable with our booster); campsites with hookups are $20, those without are $16.
+Scattered throughout little side canyons, these spacious campsites are much more private.
+The campground offers nice restrooms with free hot showers, a dump station, and fair Verizon coverage; campsites with hookups are $20, those without are $16.
 The town of St. George is just a few miles away, with every amenity you could possibly desire.